 Internet Explorer 11 (IE11) is not supported.
 For the best experience please open using Chrome, Firefox, Safari or MS Edge

-Ireland’s first piece of investment screening legislation has been signed into law by the President.
-The Screening of Third Country Transactions Act 2023 is expected to commence in the first week of September 2024.
-Our Competition & Antitrust team outlines the key aspects of the regime and considers the types of transactions which will be caught by the FDI Act.
-We also set out our advice to investors.
+The Screening of Third Country Transactions Act 2023 commenced on 6 January 2025.
+Our Competition, Antitrust & Foreign Investment team outlines the key aspects of the regime and considers the types of transactions which are caught by the Act.

-The Screening of Third Country Transactions Act 2023 (the FDI Act) introduces the State’s first investment screening regime, which will be implemented alongside Regulation (EU) 2019/452 (the EU Screening Regulation).
+The Screening of Third Country Transactions Act 2023 (the Screening Act) introduces the State’s first investment screening regime and implements Regulation (EU) 2019/452 (the EU Screening Regulation).

-The FDI Act is expected to commence in September 2024 and will enable the Minister for Enterprise, Trade and Employment (the Minister) to review certain transactions that may present risks to the security or public order of the State.
-The Minister has published detailed draft ‘Inward Investment Screening Guidance’ (the Draft Guidance), which helpfully clarifies several elements of the FDI Act.
+The Screening Act commenced on 6 January 2025 and enables the Minister for Enterprise, Trade and Employment to review certain transactions involving foreign investors for potential risks to the security or public order of the State.
+The Minister has published detailed ‘Inward Investment Screening Guidance’ (the Guidance), which helpfully clarifies several elements of the Screening Act.

 Key features